 Jade has been known and treasured for more than 7,000 years.
-In prehistoric times, jade was used in many parts of the world for arms and tools because of its exceptional toughness.
-For over 2,000 years, jade was part of the religious cult in China and mystic figures and other symbols were carved from it.
+In prehistoric times, jade was used in many parts of the world for weapons and tools because of its exceptional toughness.
+For over 2,000 years, jade was part of the religious cult in China and mythical figures and other symbols were carved from it.
 In pre-Columbian Central America, jade was more highly valued than gold.

 Nephrite is the more common form of jade.
-Nephrite ranges in color from mid to dark green or grey-green, but it can also be white, yellowish or reddish.
-Nephrite is slightly softer than jadeite; nephrite is 6-6.5 on the Mohs scale, while jadeite is 6.5-7.
-They have quite different chemical compositions as well: nephrite is a calcium magnesium iron silicate while jadeite is a sodium aluminum silicate.
+Nephrite ranges in color from mid- to dark-green or grey-green, but it can also be white, yellowish or reddish.
+Nephrite is slightly softer than jadeite; nephrite has a hardness of 6 to 6.5 on the Mohs scale, while jadeite scores 6.5 to 7.
+They have quite different chemical compositions as well; nephrite is calcium magnesium iron silicate while jadeite is sodium aluminum silicate.
 The two minerals also have different densities.
-Jadeite has a density of 3.30-3.38 while nephrite is less dense at 2.90-3.03.
+Jadeite has a density of 3.30 to 3.38 while nephrite is less dense at 2.90 to 3.03.

 The two varieties of jade even have different crystal structures.
 While jadeite's structure is an arrangement of grainy crystals, nephrite is made up of fibrous crystals that interlock in a matted texture.
 These densely packed and interwoven fibers are extremely resistant to fracturing.
 So while jadeite is the denser and harder jade, nephrite is actually the tougher of the two.

 All of the traditional Chinese jade is nephrite, since there are large deposits of nephrite in China, but no jadeite.
 Jadeite first came to China from Burma in the 18th century.
-Before the introduction of jadeite, the Chinese tended to value translucent white nephrite.
-But the jadeite from Burma came in a wider range of colors, including green, lavender, yellow, black and white.
-The rarest and most valuable jadeite is the imperial jade, colored by traces of chromium.
+Before the introduction of jadeite, the Chinese tended to value translucent white nephrite, known as 'mutton fat' jade.
+The jadeite from Burma came in a wider range of colors, including green, lavender, yellow, black and white.
+The rarest and most valuable jadeite is imperial jade, which is colored by traces of chromium.
 It has color and transparency rivaling fine emerald, though imperial jade is slightly more yellow in tone.
 In fact the revered Emerald Buddha in Wat Phra Keow in Bangkok is believed to be composed of fine jadeite, not emerald.

 - First Published: October-04-2008